Zickfor/stdlib_dl/README.md

 ```
 pip install pdfkit toml requests re beautifulsoup4
 ```
-**NB!** pdfkit uses wkhtmltopdf you have to install, please, read instructions according to your operating system.
+**NB!** pdfkit uses [wkhtmltopdf](https://wkhtmltopdf.org/index.html), so you have to install it, please, read instructions according to your operating system.

 2. Start script.
 3. Edit auto created **config.toml**
 * In section *auth* edit your SSr.
 You can get it from studentlibrary.ru url.